Why is teledermatology good for urgent advice about a mole, skin lesion or rash?

 Very positive.
-Patients love the speed, the PDF with recommendations, the images and most of all the quick access to a highly experienced clinician.
+Patients love the speed, the PDF with recommendations, the images and most of all the quick access to a highly experienced specialist.
 And a quick biopsy if needed.

 Have you seen an improvement in the diagnostic capabilities of the service since you started using it?

 The software has improved, providing a better background clinical history and better photographs.
 The new dermatoscopes we use give very clear, focused images.
 This helps a lot.
 The clinical data can also be easily audited on a regular basis, as all the suspected diagnoses, photos and outcomes can be stored for many years.
 This helps us to look at our diagnostic accuracy over time, and check that this system is safe.

 You need to be an experienced dermatologist to do teledermatology referrals but many young dermatologists are now adopting teledermatology in the NHS and enjoy using it.
 However, like many skills it relies on pattern recognition and being able to tie it all together with a patient’s clinical history.
 Some dermatologists are more confident than others at working in this way.
 Personally, it has been a positive change in my practice.
 I have been doing it for a long time and look forward to continuing to offer it to my private patients.

 To make an appointment with one of our Healthcare Assistants/Nurses please call 020 7244 4200.